Diversity, Equity, Inclusion

 - Be Part of the Process—Become involved in the work of the Presidential Committee on Diversity, Equity, and Inclusion.
 Communication will be forthcoming from this committee.

-- Share Your Thoughts—Join representatives from the President’s Council members at monthly Lunch and Listening sessions to share your concerns, questions, and ideas.
+- Share Your Thoughts—Join representatives from the President’s Council members at Lunch and Listening sessions to share your concerns, questions, and ideas.

 - Celebrate with Us—Help us commemorate celebratory and educational days, weeks, and months, such as Black History Month, Trans Visibility Week, and World Autism Awareness Day.